 Conducting a team profile was eye opening for the leadership team of Jefferson State School.
 Once the team got their individual profile back the discussion began.
-Joan, the Principal, was identified as being a 'big picture thinker' (Concept), and the team wholeheartedly acknowledged that they appreciated her creative 'out of the box' thinking and uncanny ability to see the future needs of the school before anyone else.
+Joan, the Principal, was identified as being a 'big picture thinker' and 'people person' (Concept/Relational), and the team wholeheartedly acknowledged that they appreciated her creative 'out of the box' thinking and uncanny ability to see the future needs of the school before anyone else.
 However, on the down side, it was noted that sometimes Joan became overly excited by change to the point where it seemed like some changes the school was embarking on were too rushed and/or too risky.

-In contrast John, the school's Business Manager was identified as being very 'thorough and procedural' (Detail).
-Again, the team was quick to acknowledge the value that John's attention to detail had brought to the school (particularly during the recent school review), however some staff identified that John's behaviour can sometimes come across as 'micromanaging'.
+In contrast John, the school's Business Manager was identified as being very 'thorough/procedural' and 'rational/factual' (Detail/Action).
+Again, the team was quick to acknowledge the value that John's attention to detail had brought to the school (particularly during the recent school review), however some staff identified that John's behaviour can sometimes come across as 'micro-managing'.

-Lisa, the school's Deputy Principal in charge of behaviour management was identified as being 'realistic and logical' (Action), and while many staff appreciated Lisa's blunt 'straight shooting' talk, some staff noted that she can sometimes come across as lacking care, rude and offensive.
-Finally, James, the lead teacher for the school's Music program was identified as a 'people person' (Relational).
+Lisa, the school's Deputy Principal in charge of behaviour management was identified as being 'realistic and logical' and at times 'perfectionistic' (Action/Detail), and while many staff appreciated Lisa's blunt 'straight shooting' talk, some staff noted that she can sometimes come across as lacking care, rude and offensive.
+Finally, James, the lead teacher for the school's Music program was identified as a 'people person' and 'creative' (Relational/Concept).
 While everyone agreed that James's sociability and outgoing nature made the school a friendlier place overall, some staff commented that James sometimes comes across as being overly intrusive.

 On reflection, the leadership team agreed with all comments put forward and appreciated the better understanding of the strengths that they brought to the team, as well as how they may have been unintentionally sending the wrong signals at times.
-Following the activity, the team revisited their 'Above and Below the Line' behaviours (team agreed behavioural norms) and expanded these based on their new insights.
+Following the activity, the team revisited their 'Above and Below the Line' behaviours (see example on following page) and expanded this based on their new insights.
 Now previous points of contention are easily navigated and the team has reached a new level of trust and respect for each other's differences.